OpenTouryoProject/OpenTouryoTemplates/root_VS2015/README.md

 ### Install prerequisites
 Install Visual Studio 2015 beforehand.
-In addition, Open Touryo Template Base supports the following DBMS by default.
+In addition, Open Touryo Template Base supports the following DBMSs by default.
 Install the DBMS to use from among these.
-(In the following, inside of the parentheses indicate data providers for connecting to each DBMS)
+(The words inside the parentheses show the data provider for connecting to the DBMS.)

 - SQL Server (System.Data.SqlClient)
 - Oracle (Oracle.ManagedDataAccess)